roc-streaming/roc-toolkit/docs/sphinx/development/guidelines.rst

 Error handling
 --------------

 We don't use exceptions and error codes.
 If a component's contract is broken, it should terminate the program gracefully using ``roc_panic()``.
 A panic is preferred over a crash, so it's recommended to validate contracts when possible.
 Other errors should be logged carefully using ``roc_log()`` and reported to the upper level.
-Note that a panic should always mean a bug in Roc.
-It should not be used to validate data came from the outside world, e.g. from the public API user or from the network.
+Note that a panic should always mean a bug in our code.
+It should not be used to validate data from the outside world, e.g. from the user or from the network.

 Code style
 ==========